Thank you for reading our post, please rate this article at the end.

 Prior to buying a pop-up camper, take into account the towing/hauling capability of your present vehicle:

 It is true that pop-up campers are lightweight.
-However, it is still essential that the towing ability of your pop-up camper is confirmed.
-The towing ability of the vehicle includes the pop-up camper and what is in the vehicle.
+However, it is still essential to confirm your pop-up camper’s towing capacity.
+The towing capacity of the vehicle includes the pop-up camper and its contents.

-In doing this, do not rely solely on the opinion of the sales representative or the vendor from whom you bought the popup camper, do a personal check on the vehicle towing assessment yourself.
+In doing this, do not rely solely on the opinion of the sales representative or the vendor from whom you bought the pop-up camper; do your own personal check of the vehicle towing assessment.

-This may be done by looking at the manual or calling the car dealer by using the vehicle identification number.
-In this internet age, finding the vehicle towing rating may be done by checking the internet for the same.
+This may be done by consulting the manual or calling the car dealer with the vehicle identification number.
+In this internet age, the vehicle towing rating can be found online.

-It is vital that you check the vehicle towing rating to know its Cargo Carrying Capacity after discovering the hitch weight (ie as implied from the name, the weight on the hitch from the camper) as well as the unloaded vehicle weight.
+It is vital that you check the vehicle’s towing rating to determine its Cargo Carrying Capacity after discovering the hitch weight (i.e., the weight on the hitch from the camper) and the unloaded vehicle weight.

 It is not advisable to exceed 9-15% of the hitch weight, unloaded vehicle weight, and cargo in the popup camper.